web development

 All the main text and list typography is set (like this) to the same 18 px font size (19 px on widescreens, 16 px on mobile), and 1.5 line height, with a consistent spacing between every paragraph or list block.

-Emphasised text looks like these emboldened words, or like these italicised words, and clickable KirbyTag links look like this: I am a link.
+Emphasised text looks like these emboldened words, or like these italicised words, and clickable links look like this: I am a KirbyTag link.

 Highlighted, underlined, deleted, and Small-Cap styles